Canoeing at the 2020 Summer Olympics – Qualification: Qualification table

 The second step in women's kayak was for athletes qualifying in multiple boat sizes.
 Volha Khudzenka of Belarus was part of the K-4, K-2, and K-1 500m boats that qualified, requiring reallocation of her K-2 and K-1 quota places.
 Maryna Litvinchuk was also in both the K-4 and K-2 boats for Belarus, so her K-2 quota place had to reallocated.
 Karolina Naja and Anna Puławska were in Poland's K-4 and K-2 boats; both of their quota places from the K-2 were reallocated.
 The same was true of Sarah Guyot and Manon Hostens of France and Mariya Povkh of Ukraine.
 Mariia Kichasova-Skoryk, also of Ukraine, qualified in both the K-4 boat and the K-1 200m; her K-1 spot was reallocated.
 Finally, Carrington was part of New Zealand's K-4 boat, so her K-1 500m spot was reallocated.
 These 10 spots were allocated to fill K-4 boats (ROC received 4 and Denmark netted 3, adding to Jørgensen's K-1 500m spot).
 The remaining 3 places were not enough to qualify Great Britain in the K-4, so the next step was allocating them to the K-2.
 The 3 remaining spots then went first to China in the K-2.
 This left 1 spot; Austria was next in the K-2 but neither athlete was qualified yet, so the spot would not fill the boat and therefore went to the K-1 500m.
 Sweden got the quota as next NOC in the K-1 500m.

-In the women's canoe, Maria Mailliard of Chile qualified in both the C-2 and the C-1; her quota place was reallocated.
+In the women's canoe, María Mailliard of Chile qualified in both the C-2 and the C-1; her quota place was reallocated.
 The 1 reallocated spot was not enough to fill a C-2 boat (Japan did not have a qualifier in C-1), so went to the next C-1 competitor: Poland.